 Businesses that depend on inbound marketing save more than $14 for each new customer obtained.
 In fact, content marketing is 62% less expensive than traditional marketing, yet it generates three times the number of leads.

-Inbound marketing is helpful to your eCommerce business.
+Inbound marketing is incredibly helpful to your online store.
+Not only from a sales and growth perspective; it's also a known contributor to the valuation of your Ecommerce business.
 When you implement inbound marketing methods for your eCommerce, you give yourself a needed advantage in the competition.